Todd Bolender: Career in Kansas City

 Bolender became Artistic Director Emeritus in 1996 when he retired from Kansas City Ballet and William Whitener took over as artistic director.
 In the fall of 1997, Bolender was invited to New York by the George Balanchine Foundation to officially document for videotape the choreography of the solo that Balanchine created for him in The Four Temperaments.
-Bolender who created the role of the Fox in the original 1947 production of Renard, resurrected this piece, which had initially vanished for a half century, in 2001 for Kansas City Ballet.
-Bolender has built a foundation of quality and grand proportion, scarcely imaginable in 1981 and now can enjoy the fruits of his own continuing creativity.
+Bolender, who created the role of the Fox in the original 1947 production of Renard, resurrected this piece, which had initially vanished for a half century, in 2001 for Kansas City Ballet.

 He was active in the preservation of Balanchine's work, coaching dancers in his roles in the repertoire for the Balanchine Foundation's Film Archive, including reconstructing Renard with Kansas City Ballet dancers.
 In 2006, Bolender was awarded the Dance Magazine Award for his lifetime achievement in dance.

 Just weeks before he was to receive the award, Bolender died on October 12, 2006, at age 92 from complications related to a stroke.

 The Todd Bolender Center for Dance and Creativity opened on August 26, 2011.
 The building is the new home for the Kansas City Ballet and the Ballet School.

 After 34 successful years, Kansas City Ballet performed its final Nutcracker featuring choreography by Todd Bolender during the 2014 winter season.